Agile-IoT/agile-scripts/README.md

 # AGILE scripts

 This repository contains start and stop scripts for various [AGILE](http://agile-iot.eu/) components.
+It is only a wrapper for two other repositoriesL
+- agile-stack: the docker-compose based definition of AGILE components
+- agile-cli: a simple command line interface to manage the AGILE stack

 Currently, AGILE is tested on Raspberry PI 2/3 Model B running Raspbian, and on x86_64 running Ubuntu 16.04.
 Since we use docker containers, it should also run in many other environment.